free shipping from a purchase value of 49 euros in germany.

 We process this data in order to fulfill our contractual obligations.
 These include, in particular, the obligations to provide the agreed services, any update obligations and remedies in the event of warranty and other service disruptions.
 In addition, we process the data to protect our rights and for the purpose of administrative tasks associated with these obligations and company organization.
 Furthermore, we process the data on the basis of our legitimate interests in proper and economical business management as well as security measures to protect our contractual partners and our business operations from misuse, endangerment of their data, secrets, information and rights (e.g. for the involvement of telecommunications, transport and other auxiliary services as well as subcontractors, banks, tax and legal advisors, payment service providers or tax authorities).
 Within the framework of applicable law, we only disclose the data of contractual partners to third parties to the extent that this is necessary for the aforementioned purposes or to fulfill legal obligations.
 Contractual partners will be informed about further forms of processing, e.g. for marketing purposes, within the scope of this privacy policy.

-We delete the data after expiry of statutory warranty and comparable obligations, i.e. in principle after expiry of 4 years, unless the data is stored in a customer account or must be kept for legal reasons of archiving.
-The statutory retention period for documents relevant under tax law as well as for commercial books, inventories, opening balance sheets, annual financial statements, the instructions required to understand these documents and other organizational documents and accounting records is ten years and for received commercial and business letters and reproductions of sent commercial and business letters six years.
-The period begins at the end of the calendar year in which the last entry was made in the book, the inventory, the opening balance sheet, the annual financial statements or the management report was prepared, the commercial or business letter was received or sent, or the accounting document was created, furthermore the record was made or the other documents were created.
+The statutory retention period for documents relevant under tax law, as well as for ledgers, inventories, opening balance sheets, annual financial statements, the work instructions necessary for understanding these documents, and other organizational documents and accounting vouchers is ten years; for received business and commercial correspondence and copies of sent business and commercial correspondence, it is six years.
+The period begins at the end of the calendar year in which the last entry was made in the book, the inventory, opening balance sheet, annual financial statements, or management report was prepared, the commercial or business letter was received or sent, or the accounting voucher was created, or the record was made, or the other documents were created.

 If we use third-party providers or platforms to provide our services, the terms and conditions and privacy policies of the respective third-party providers or platforms shall apply in the relationship between the users and the providers.

-• Data subjects: Customers; Prospective customers.
-Business and contractual partners.
+• Data subjects: Customers; prospective customers; business and contractual partners.

 Further information on processing methods, procedures and services used:

-Customer Account: Customers can create an account within our online offer (e.g. customer or user account, “customer account” for short).
-If the registration of a customer account is required, customers will be informed of this as well as of the details required for registration.
-The customer accounts are not public and cannot be indexed by search engines.
-In the course of registration and subsequent registration and use of the customer account, we store the IP addresses of the contractual partners along with the access times, in order to be able to prove the registration and prevent any misuse of the customer account.
-If the customer account has been terminated, the customer account data will be deleted after the termination date, unless it is retained for purposes other than provision in the customer account or must be retained for legal reasons (e.g. internal storage of customer data, order transactions or invoices).
-It is the customers’ responsibility to back up their data when terminating the customer Account; **Legal Basis:** Performance of a contract and prior requests (Article 6 (1) (b) GDPR).
+• Customer Account: Customers can create an account within our online service (e.g., customer or user account, referred to as “customer account” for short).
+If registration of a customer account is required, customers will be notified of this as well as of the information required for registration.
+Customer accounts are not public and cannot be indexed by search engines.
+As part of the registration process, as well as subsequent logins and use of the customer account, we store customers’ IP addresses along with the times of access in order to verify registration and prevent any misuse of the customer account.
+If the customer account is terminated, the data associated with the account will be deleted after the termination date, unless it is retained for purposes other than those related to the customer account or must be retained for legal reasons (e.g., internal storage of customer data, order processes, or invoices).
+It is the customers’ responsibility to back up their data upon termination of the customer account; legal basis: performance of a contract and pre-contractual inquiries (Art.
+6(1), sentence 1, lit. b) GDPR).

-• Product List/ Wishlist: Customers can create a products/wish list In this case, the products are stored within the context of the fulfillment of our contractual obligations until the deletion of the account, unless the product list entries are removed by the customer or we expressly inform the customer of deviating storage periods; **Legal Basis:** Performance of a contract and prior requests (Article 6 (1) (b) GDPR).
+• Watchlist/Wish List: Customers can create a product/wish list.
+In this case, the products are stored for the purpose of fulfilling our contractual obligations until the account is deleted, unless the customer removes the product list entries or we expressly inform the customer of different retention periods; Legal Basis: Contract performance and pre-contractual inquiries (Art.
+6(1)(b) GDPR).

-• Online Shop and E-Commerce: We process the data of our customers in order to enable them to select, purchase or order the selected products, goods and related services, as well as their payment and delivery, or performance of other services.
-If necessary for the execution of an order, we use service providers, in particular postal, freight and shipping companies, in order to carry out the delivery or execution to our customers.
-For the processing of payment transactions we use the services of banks and payment service providers.
-The required details are identified as such in the course of the ordering or comparable purchasing process and include the details required for delivery, or other way of making the product available and invoicing as well as contact information in order to be able to hold any consultation; **Legal Basis:** Performance of a contract and prior requests (Article 6 (1) (b) GDPR).
+• Shop and E-Commerce: We process our customers’ data to enable them to select, purchase, or order the products, goods, and related services of their choice, as well as to facilitate payment and delivery or fulfillment.
+If necessary to fulfill an order, we engage service providers—in particular postal, freight, and shipping companies—to carry out the delivery or fulfillment for our customers.
+We use the services of banks and payment service providers to process payments.
+The required information is identified as such during the ordering process or a comparable purchase process and includes the details necessary for delivery, provision, and billing, as well as contact information to facilitate any necessary communication; Legal basis: Performance of a contract and pre-contractual inquiries (Art.
+6(1), sentence 1, lit. b) GDPR).

 Payment Procedure